You are here

 Nigel's surgery 1: Resuscitation in GP surgeries

-All GP practices must be equipped to deal with a medical emergency and all staff should be suitably trained.
+All GP practices must be equipped to deal with a medical emergency.
+All staff should be suitably trained.
+They must understand their responsibilities in the event of an emergency.
+This includes the location of equipment, medicines and how to get help.

 Under the safe key question we consider how practices manage patients who are: